Two men locked up for abusing teenage girls in Calderdale

 “We are committed to pursuing justice in all cases of child abuse, no matter how long ago the offences occurred.
 These convictions demonstrate that perpetrators will be held to account.”

-Anyone affected by this story or with concerns about child sexual exploitation can contact NSPCC on 0808 800 5000 or West Yorkshire Police on 101.
+Anyone affected by child sexual exploitation or with concerns can reach out to the NSPCC on 0808 800 5000 or West Yorkshire Police on 101.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.